divijL/Covid-19-Data-Analysis-Project/README.md

   4. Perform EDA on data.
   5. Perform in-depth analysis on Data
   6. Automate our analysis.

 The code of this project, the jupyter notebook and all the graphs, diagrams, pie charts etc formed from analysing the data are also uploaded.
 Thank You.

+Thanks to Shan Singh @Udemy for teaching such amazing Data Analysis Techniques.